-ANZ Group has a central Procurement Policy which in addition to commercial considerations, also includes other key focus areas including the mitigation of risk, compliance with regulatory requirements and guidelines as well as acting and being seen to be acting, fairly, ethically and responsibly.
+ANZ Group has a central Purchasing Policy, which in addition to commercial considerations, also addresses the mitigation of risk, compliance with regulatory requirements and guidelines and the requirement to act and be seen to act fairly, ethically and responsibly.

-ANZ Group takes a number of steps to address the risks of slavery and human trafficking within our supply chain.
+ANZ Group has continued to take a number of steps to address the risks of slavery and human trafficking within our supply chain, as set out below.